Skip to main content

 Meta-analyses of RCTs have generally failed to show a definitive link between TTh and increased CV risk, though most of these trials were of relatively short duration and not powered to detect long-term cardiovascular outcomes.
 This is where Mendelian randomization offers a powerful analytical tool.

-An MR study published in eLife investigated the effects of lifelong, genetically predicted higher levels on 461 outcomes in over 161,000 men.
+An MR study published in eLife investigated the effects of lifelong, genetically predicted higher free testosterone levels on 461 outcomes in over 161,000 men.
 The findings were illuminating.
 While the study did not find a direct causal link to MI or stroke, it did identify adverse effects on key cardiovascular risk factors.

 Specifically, genetically elevated free testosterone was causally linked to an increased risk of hypertension and lower levels of protective HDL cholesterol.
 This suggests that while testosterone may not be a direct trigger for an acute coronary event, its long-term, unmonitored use likely contributes to a pro-atherogenic and hypertensive state, thereby elevating baseline cardiovascular risk over a lifetime.
 This is a critical distinction for the unmonitored user, who is likely inducing these very risk factors without any clinical surveillance.